fac-31/Pro0929-CLI-Unites/README.md

 **Unite your team with query-able project notes**

 A command-line tool for capturing, organizing, and searching project knowledge across your team.
-Built with SQLite for offline-first operation and automatic git context capture.
+Built with Supabase for cloud-based collaboration and automatic git context capture.

 ## Features